In this last blog of the Smart Hospitality Networks series, we explore the GPON network type and safer alternatives for hotels

 The IP connectivity to all the wired devices in the casino (gaming tables, slot machines, workstations), in the retail areas and in the hotel rooms (IPTVs, WLAN APs, IP phone) is provided by OS6450 switches, each one connected to the optical network through two SPF ONTs and redundant uplinks.
 To have a complete redundant network, the OLTs, the core switches OS6900 and the links between them are duplicated, as well.

 The H-POL network solution at Okada Manila Resort provides the necessary redundancy, security and scalability, ensuring critical network connectivity and quality of service in the gaming area, hotel, and retail spaces.
-See the complete Okada Manila Resort story on the ALE public website.
+Read the complete Okada Manila Resort story.